shaunvxc/vm-crash-course/exercises/ch1/exercise_06.md

 ...
 ```

+### Execution

+The same as `Machine #5`.
+After loading & linking a program, the
+VM should lookup the `main` entry in the object file by following the
+`header`'s `main_addr`.
+Upon finding such entry, the VM should start executing
+the code pointed by it.

 ### Usage

 Same as `Machine #5`.

-### Starting programs

-After loading & linking a program, the VM should lookup the `main` entry in
-the object file by following the `header`'s `main_addr`.
-Upon finding such
-entry, the VM should start executing the code pointed by it.